v-rajagt/IntuneDocs/intune/apps/app-protection-policies.md

 ## App protection policies for iOS/iPadOS and Android apps

-When you create an app protection policy for iOS/iPadOS and Android apps, you will following a modern Intune process flow that results in a new policy set.
+When you create an app protection policy for iOS/iPadOS and Android apps, you follow a modern Intune process flow that results in a new app protection policy.

 ### Create an iOS/iPadOS or Android app protection policy
 1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973).